Koo Wee Rup: History

 A lesser-known historical fact about Koo Wee Rup is that in 1921–1922, the Amalgamated Wireless Limited company established an experimental radio receiving station in the area.
 This facility was capable of receiving transmissions directly from Europe without the need for relay stations in other countries, marking a significant advancement in international communication.

+Heritage listing

+The following place in Koo Wee Rup is listed on the Victorian Heritage Register: